 You can have authentic-tasting paella in no time!
 Just follow these simple steps.

-- Sauté: Add oil to inner pot and brown sliced chicken chorizo; remove.
+- Sauté: Add oil to the inner pot and brown sliced chicken chorizo.
+Remove them leaving behind seasoned oil.

 Test Kitchen Tips for Best Texture & Flavor